 Rules

 3-73 Expenditure requirement

-3-182(3)
+3-182(3) CRR requirement on other amounts owed to a firm arising out of investment business or investment dealing activity

-- 2 The FSA is of the view that it is not responsible for setting accounting policies in relation to a firm's audited annual financial statements.
+- The FSA is of the view that it is not responsible for setting accounting policies in relation to a firm's audited annual financial statements.
 However, the FSA considers that it is preferable for all firms participating in "soft commission agreements" to have consistent accounting policies.
 Without such consistency, certain firms would have a competitive advantage in terms of their financial resources.
 Therefore, for the purposes of completing financial reporting statement submitted to the FSA, appropriate accounting policies should be used.
-The guidance and interpretations made in this Appendix should be considered in this context. - 3 The guidance applies to all firms which participate in "soft commission agreements" whether or not this is the sole investment business of the firm.
+The guidance and interpretations made in this Appendix should be considered in this context. - The guidance applies to all firms which participate in "soft commission agreements" whether or not this is the sole investment business of the firm.